Austria starts to eject Gazprom from gas storage facility | Headlines

 Austria is following through on a "use it or lose it" threat to eject Russia's Gazprom from its large Haidach gas storage facility for systematically failing to fill its portion of the capacity there, the government said on Wednesday.

+Austria obtains around 80% of its gas from Russia but since the war in Ukraine, it has accused Moscow of weaponizing that supply and has been seeking alternatives.
+Fearing that Russia will cut it off, it is racing to fill its gas storage facilities, which are at just under half their capacity.
+Since Gazprom has not been filling its portion of the Haidach facility near Salzburg, the conservative-led government told the Russian firm in May that if it did not use its storage there the capacity would be handed over to others.
+Legislation making that possible came into force on July 1.

 "If customers do not store (gas) then the capacity must be handed over to others.
-It is critical infrastructure.
+It is a critical infrastructure.
 We need it now in such a crisis.
-That is exactly what is happening now in the case of Gazprom and its storage at Haidach," energy minister Leonore Gewessler told a news conference, adding that gas regulator e-Control had started the process of ejecting Gazprom.
+That is exactly what is happening now in the case of Gazprom and its storage at Haidach," energy minister Leonore Gewessler told a news conference, adding that gas regulator E-Control had started the process of ejecting Gazprom.
+Chancellor Karl Nehammer said the storage would be made available to other energy companies and Austria would use it as well.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)